 - helpful: An improved help system for Emacs.

 - Paredit: A minor mode that enforces balanced parentheses while editing Lisp code.
-(In addition to paredit, the author uses modern-evil-paredit.)
+(In addition to paredit, the author uses enhanced-evil-paredit.)

 Category: File Manager